ShanonPearce/ASH-Toolset/README.md

    - HeSuVi Filters: Graphic EQ configurations with 127 bands.
 Compatible with HeSuVi.
 Saved in HeSuVi\eq folder
 5. Select a sample rate for the WAV files.
 Available options are 44.1kHz, 48kHz, and 96kHz.
 Note: The sample rate of the generated fitlers should match the sample rate of the sound device.
 6. Select a bit depth for the WAV files.
 Available options are 24 bits per sample and 32 bits per sample.
-7. Click the 'process' button to export the selected filters to the output directory.
-By default this location will be `C:\Program Files\EqualizerAPO\config\ASH-Custom-Set` but can be changed using the change folder option.
+7. Click the 'Apply Selection' button to apply the selected filter in Equalizer APO or click the 'Process' button to export the selected filters to the output directory.
+By default this location will be `C:\Program Files\EqualizerAPO\config\ASH-Outputs` but can be changed using the change folder option.

 ![hpcf steps](docs/images/hpcf_steps.png)

 ### Generate Binaural Dataset for Room Simulation over Headphones
-This part of the app is used to create a customised binaural dataset containing binaural impulse responses in WAV or SOFA format which can then be loaded into audio processing software to apply room simulation over headphones.
+In the 'Quick Configuration’ tab, this section is used to apply customised binaural room simulation over headphones in equalizer APO.
+In the ‘Filter & Dataset export’ tab, this is used to export a customised binaural dataset containing binaural impulse responses in WAV or SOFA format which can then be loaded into audio processing software to apply room simulation.
 1. Select acoustic space from below environments.
 This will determine the listening environment of the simulation.
    - Audio labs
    - Auditorium